 - If you plan to arrive by train, then purchasing a Swiss Travel Pass (details on website above) could save you some money on this course, as you get half fare on the cable cars in many resorts, as well as on the trains and buses.
 If you purchase a Swiss card the journey from the airport to Brig and back will be included.

-- Alternatively hire a car at any airport (all 2-4 hours driving time).
+- Alternatively hire a car at any nearby airport (2-4 hours driving time).

 Tech Level 3